Providing a “home-away-from-home” since 1984.

 McDonald’s involvement with Ronald McDonald House Charities of Kentuckiana extends far beyond monetary support:

-- Members of the McDonald’s family are dedicated volunteers and serve on the Board and committees of our House, as well as serving as Adopt-A-Meal volunteers.
+- Members of the McDonald’s family are dedicated volunteers and serve on the Board and committees of our House, as well as serving as Meal From The Heart volunteers.

 - McDonald’s partners with RMHCK for promotional and fundraising events, including supporting our Red Tie Gala as our Presenting Sponsor.